vijaybalamahalingam/Car-Dealer-Website-Project-IBM-FULL-STACK-DEVELOPMENT-/README.md

 3. Create a page that let's the end user add a review for a selected dealer

 **Containerized my application**
-1. Added deployment artifacts to your application
+1. Added deployment artifacts to my application
-2. Deployed your application
+2. Deployed my application